Patagonia transforms marine waste into technical clothing: focus on the NetPlus® Nylon collection

 Responsible fashion pioneer Patagonia hits hard with new campaign WASTE NYLON.
 The aim?
 To transform ocean waste, and more specifically used fishing nets, into durable technical clothing thanks to its NetPlus® Nylon.

-This initiative is part of Patagonia's broader mission: "Our company exists to save our planet."
+This initiative is in line with Patagonia's broader mission: "our company exists to save our planet."
 A strong commitment that takes concrete, measurable form here.

 Where does this marine litter come from?

-Every year, over 8 million tonnes of plastic are discharged into the oceans.
-These include approximately 640,000 tonnes come exclusively from abandoned fishing netsalso known as "ghost nets".
-This plastic waste represents almost 10 % of global marine plastic pollution.
+Every year, over 8 million tonnes of plastic are dumped into the oceans.
+Of this, around 640,000 tonnes comes exclusively from abandoned fishing nets, also known as "ghost nets".
+This plastic waste accounts for almost 10 % of the world's marine plastic pollution.

-These nets, often made of high-density nylon or polyethylenecan drift during for decadestrapping fish, turtles, marine mammals and birds in a silent cycle of destruction.
+Often made of high-density nylon or polyethylene, fishing nets can drift for decades, trapping fish, turtles, marine mammals and birds in a silent cycle of destruction.
 It is estimated that one net can take up to 600 years to decompose completely.

-In response to this scourge, Patagonia has teamed up with the company Bureospecializing in the recovery of these nets in the worst-affected areas:
+In response to this scourge, Patagonia has teamed up with the company Bureospecializing in net recovery in the worst-affected areas.
+Today it represents :

 From the sea to your clothes: the NetPlus® process